Edit page

 It is possible to configure multiple permissions for the same user account and system in different screens within TrueCommand.

-When this happens, TrueCommand follows a specific flow to determine which permission settings control the account:
+When this happens, TrueCommand follows a specific flow to check permission settings for the account:

 flowchart TB